frequently asked questions

 How do you get a homecoming mum?

 The homecoming mum tradition in Texas goes like this: a boy asks a girl to go to homecoming with him.
 “Going” to homecoming usually means, at minimum, attending the game together, going to the dance together if there is one, and exchanging a homecoming mum and garter.
 This implies that the boy will give his date a mum and the girl will give her date a garter.
 This is an important detail can be lost on Texas newcomers.
-In reality, oftentimes parents or other family members buy or make homecoming mums for their sons and daughters, or for their sons and daughter’s dates.
-If you’re not sure what to do, a quick conversation with everyone involved will help set expectations.
-The couple arranges in advance to exchange the mum and garter a couple days before homecoming day.

 Once plans are made, there are three ways to get a mum: buy one ready-made, make one yourself, or order a custom mum.
 Whatever you do, please don’t wait until homecoming week to get started.
 Take a deeper dive.